Dog Allergy Testing: How to Pinpoint the Cause of Your Pup's Itch

-The first step is to determine if your dog truly has allergies, or if her symptoms are actually caused by another health condition.
+Before testing for allergies, the first step is to determine if your dog's symptoms are caused by an allergic reaction or by another health condition.
 Your veterinarian will help you eliminate other possible causes to get to the correct diagnosis.

 Symptoms of allergies in dogs to watch out for include: